What is life insurance?

-This is the minimum you might choose to do with life insurance – but it could also cover even more if you wanted it to.
+This is the minimum you might choose to do with a life insurance policy – but it could also cover even more if you wanted it to.
 You might use it make sure future university or private school fees are covered for your children, for example.
-Or to make sure any financial dependents you have would be able to maintain their everyday lifestyle if you (and your income) were no longer around.
+Or so that any financial dependents you have would be able to maintain their everyday lifestyle if you (and your income) were no longer around.
 Or simply to cover anything that contributes to the way you live today and the way your family might continue to live in the future – so not just the bare essentials, but other things like holidays, hobbies, pets, future home improvements, and so on.

 Do you have to pay tax on a life insurance payout?

 Different types of life insurance

 There are a few different types of life insurance.
-The most common type of life insurance is what’s called ‘term life’ insurance (which can either be decreasing or level) – but there’s also a type of cover called ‘whole of life’ insurance, so it can sometimes be confusing to know what to go for.
+The most common type of life insurance policy is what’s called ‘term life’ cover (which can either be decreasing or level) – but there’s also a type of cover called ‘whole of life’ insurance, so it can sometimes be confusing to know what to go for.
 The main difference between the two is that one covers you for a fixed amount of time, while the other covers you indefinitely until you die.